The following information may help to address your question:

 Agenesis of the dorsal pancreas

-describes a congenital malformation of the pancreas in which either the entire dorsal pancreas or part of the dorsal pancreas fails to develop (complete agenesis or partial agenesis, respectively).
+malformation of the pancreas in which either the entire dorsal pancreas or part of the dorsal pancreas fails to develop (complete agenesis or partial agenesis, respectively).
 Some individuals experience no symptoms, while others may develop hyperglycemia

 , diabetes mellitus